 For the time crunched, adventurous, and economical traveler we’ve designed this itinerary to be the perfect exhilarating guided hiking trip to Havasupai in Grand Canyon.
-On this guided trek we will carry our personal gear in our backpacks for the hike into the canyon, but don’t worry, all the amenities of our comfortable horse-supported basecamp will be waiting for us at the Havasupai campground.
+On this guided trek we will carry our personal gear in our backpacks for the 10 mile hike into and out of the canyon, but don’t worry, all the amenities of our comfortable horse-supported base camp will be waiting for us at the Havasupai campground.

 Price: $1245 pp

 Havasupai 3-Day Escape

 2017 Price- $1,245 pp

 Price is per person, shared occupancy in all accommodations.